RoboDesignLab/HOPPY-Project/README.md

 # ------------------------HOPPY-Project------------------------
-## HOPPY: HOPPY: An Open-source Kit for Education with Dynamic Legged Robots
+## HOPPY: An Open-source Kit for Education with Dynamic Legged Robots
 ![HOPPY 2](https://user-images.githubusercontent.com/72820863/109865385-9af23500-7c29-11eb-8a4e-80609e3c8e9d.png)
 ----------------------------------------------------------------------------------------------------------------------------
 ## CONTENTS OF THIS FILE